arielf/cuts/README.md

 As you can see, I prefer zero-based indexing.  `cuts` uses 0 for 1st column.

-Other utilities, like `awk` give you more power at the expense of having to learn a much more complex language to do what you want.
+Other utilities, like `awk` or perl give you more power at the expense of having to learn a much more complex language to do what you want.

-`cuts` is designed to give you the power you need in almost all cases, while always being able to stay on the command line and keeping the human inteface _as simple as possible_
+`cuts` is designed to give you the power you need in almost all cases, while always being able to stay on the command line and keeping the human inteface _as simple and minimalist as possible_

 Arguments can be file-names, or column-numbers (negative offsets from the end are supported too) or a combo of the two `file:colno`